juananpe/ikastenbot/README.md

 Check [CronHowto][2] and [crontab.guru][3] to create proper cron jobs which can suit your needs.

+# Running tests
+In order to run tests you have to make the following steps:

+1. Import Longman's `structure.sql` file, and this project's `setUpDatabase.sql`
+    and `ikastenbot.sql` files to the testing database.
+2. Copy `phpunit.xml.dist` to `phpunit.xml` as follows: `cp phpunit.xml.dist phpunit.xml`.
+3. Set the testing database parameters in the `phpunit.xml` file.
+4. Run `phpunit` with `vendor/bin/phpunit` from the project root.

 # Notes
 * When using conversations, make sure the names don't contain spaces, as php-telegram bot seems not to be able to keep up with the conversation if